Faculty & Staff

 image

-Genna Hymowitz, PhD
+Genna Hymowitz, PhD, Faculty

 Dr. Hymowitz (she/her/hers) is a licensed clinical psychologist and assistant professor at the Mind-Body Clinical Research Center.
 She has extensive training and experience in behavioral medicine, cognitive behavioral therapy for mood and anxiety disorders, acceptance and commitment therapy, and relaxation/mindfulness-based treatments.
 Her research focuses on investigating biopsychosocial factors related to chronic medical conditions including obesity and gastrointestinal (GI) motility disorders.
 In addition to her work at the Mind-Body Clinical Research Center, she is a Clinical Assistant Professor in the Departments of Psychiatry and Surgery at Renaissance School of Medicine at Stony Brook University, and in the Department of Psychology of Stony Brook University.
 Dr. Hymowitz completed her doctoral training and a post-doctoral fellowship at Stony Brook University and completed a clinical internship at the Jesse Brown VA Medical Center in Chicago, IL.

 Dr. Cervoni (she/her/hers) is a Psychologist at the Stony Brook University KPC-MBCRC Consortium Program.
 She graduated from the Clinical Psychology, Health Emphasis program at the Ferkauf Graduate School of Psychology at Yeshiva University.
 Her clinical training focuses on cognitive behavioral therapy for mood and anxiety disorders and behavioral medicine.
-She also completed a postdoctoral fellowship at the MBCRC in consultation liason psychology.
+She also completed a postdoctoral fellowship at the MBCRC in consultation liaison psychology.
 Her research interests include health behavior decision making, the impact of overweight and obesity on quality of life, and biopsychosocial factors related to obesity and other chronic illnesses.

-William Calabrese, PhD
+William Calabrese, PhD, Faculty

-Dr. Calabrese (he/him/his) CV received his Ph.D. in Clinical Psychology from the University at Buffalo, SUNY and completed his pre-doctoral clinical internship at Pacific University.
+Dr. Calabrese (he/him/hisCV received his PhD in Clinical Psychology from the University at Buffalo, SUNY and completed his pre-doctoral clinical internship at Pacific University in Oregon.
 He completed post-doctoral training at the Icahn School of Medicine at Mt.
 Sinai in the Mood and Personality Disorder Research Program and practiced as a Licensed Psychologist for Therapists of NY.
 His research interests primarily focus on improving models and measures of personality disorder and psychosocial functioning.
-Specifically, he aims to integrate novel methods, including ambulatory and psychophysiological assessments, to clarify the connection between personality traits, psychopathology, and interpersonal functioning.
-Clinically, Dr. Calabrese works with adults and couples with a variety of internalizing and externalizing problems, including maladaptive personality patterns, anger, anxiety, and depression.
-He integrates across various evidence-based practices, including cognitive-behavioral and mindfulness-based therapies like CBT, DBT, Acceptance and Commitment Therapy, Schema Therapy, and Behavioral Activation.
-He also has training in spiritual healing practices like meditation and grounding.
+Clinically, Dr. Calabrese works with adults and couples with a variety of internalizing and externalizing problems, including maladaptive personality patterns, anger, substance use, anxiety, and depression.
+He is also passionate about extending care to underserved populations, and LGBTQ+ individuals and those with non-conforming identities.
+He integrates across various evidence-based practices, including cognitive-behavioral and mindfulness-based therapies like CBT, DBT, ACT, Schema Therapy, and Behavioral Activation.
+He also has experience with integrating spiritual practices, as well as, transpersonal and internal family systems approaches into psychotherapy.
+Personally, he is passionate about music, playing his djembe and cajon drums, and fostering dogs and neo-natal kittens.

 Dr. Warach (he/him/his) is a licensed clinical psychologist at the Mind-Body Clinical Research Center and a clinical assistant professor in the Stony Brook Medicine Department of Psychiatry and Behavioral Health.
 He has extensive training and clinical experience in cognitive behavioral therapy for mood and anxiety disorders, acceptance and commitment therapy, and mindfulness-based treatments.
 His research focuses on romantic relationship functioning.
 Dr. Warach majored in psychology at Cornell University and earned his doctorate at Adelphi University.
 He completed his pre-doctoral internship at Columbia University Medical Center and his post-doctoral fellowship at Stony Brook University.